 Given that we spend more than a third of our lifetimes in the workplace, it is important employees feel happy and connected in the place they work.
 If they don’t, then you have a staff retention problem on your hands, or at the very least you will encounter issues of presenteeism and absenteeism.

 Culture fit is the most important aspect of retaining employees.
 Employees that don’t mesh well with the values of your organisation won’t be satisfied in their jobs and have the potential to create a toxic work environment.
-They are also more likely to leave.
+They're also more likely to leave.

-When an employee’s beliefs are in tune with those of the company they work for, they are more likely to be committed to the company, work hard and go above and beyond.
+When an employee’s beliefs & values are in tune with those of the company they work for, they're more likely to be committed to the company, work hard and go above and beyond.
 People who are in jobs that match their personality are more confident and competent.
 This level of employee engagement is critical for business success.

 Companies with a strong culture and employees who believe in the goals and values of the business are generally more productive.
 Poor culture is a productivity drain.
-Read more about the cost of poor workplace culture in our report on The Culture Economy here.
+Read more about how to support your team in our People First Culture Series - Wellbeing.

 A team that works together with the same core values functions better and is aligned with the same goals than a team with disjointed priorities.
 Professional and personal differences are much easier to resolve in teams where employees are committed to similar values.